zy97140/omp-benchmark-for-pytorch/README.md

 Providing benchmarks for basic elementwise operationon with or without openmp on different CPUs.
 Benchmark time data of copy and addition operation is available for now.

 Some general conclusions from this benchmarking:
 - Openmp usage of offcial version for contiguous tensor can be improved further.
-Intel version achieve nearly 1.5X on add operation when tensor size is greater than 100K.
+Intel version achieve more than 1.5X on add operation when tensor size is greater than 100K.
-- The openmp overhead threshold of official Pytorch is set too high, so that a lot of small and medium size tensor could not benefit from openmp parallelelism.
+- The openmp overhead threshold of official Pytorch is set too high, so that a lot of small and medium size tensors could not benefit from openmp parallelelism.
-- No matter the tensors are contiguous or not, most operations can be boost by openmp.
+- No matter tensors are contiguous or not, most operations can be boosted by openmp.
 - Setting the openmp overhead threshold to 2k~10k is OK, it is dependent on the specific operation and your CPU.
 We even set the value to 720 in our previous case for OpenNMT and achieve good performance.

 ### 2. Our main work